Ocean temperatures and sea level

 La Niña and El Niño episodes

 Warm (>+0.5oC) and cold (<0.5oC) episodes for the Oceanic Niño Index (ONI), defined as 3 month running mean of ERSSTv4 SST anomalies in the Niño 3.4 region (5oN-5oS, 120o-170oW)].
 For historical purposes cold and warm episodes are defined when the threshold is met for a minimum of 5 consecutive over-lapping seasons.
 Anomalies are centred on 30-yr base periods updated every 5 years.
-Last 3 month running mean shown: December 2023 - February 2024.
-Last diagram update: 4 March 2024.
+Last 3 month running mean shown: July-September 2024.
+Last diagram update: 18 October 2024.

 • Click here to download the entire series of the Oceanic Niño Index (ONI) since December 1949 - February 1950.